deanwampler/programming-scala-book-code-examples/README.md

 $ scala -classpath $cp progscala3.introscala.Hello2 Hello Scala World!
 ```

-Instead, use the following, where the latest Scala version (at the time of this writing...) is `3.7.4`:
+Instead, use the following, where the latest Scala version (at the time of this writing...) is `3.8.4` and the output path for compiled files has changed:

 ```
-$ cp="target/scala-3.7.4/classes/"
+$ cp="target/out/jvm/scala-3.8.4/programming-scala-3rd-ed-code-examples/classes"
 $ scala -classpath $cp --main-class progscala3.introscala.Hello2 -- Hello Scala World!
 ```